Viitorul: Full shift to the right

-As early as 1919, Viitorul had hosted an art column, with contributors such as Alexandru Agnese and Traian Cornescu.
-Involved with the Romanian Writers' Society, by 1922 it was awarding a C. A. Rosetti prize (worth 20,000 lei) to the best local novels.
+1920s challenges

+PNL consolidation and 1927 decline

 The paper was the voice of Francophile Romanians, and, around the time of the coronation, carried an article deploring the apparent decline of French cultural influence in the country.
 As it noted at the time, Romanian intellectuals were growing more familiar with, and enthusiastic about, German philosophy.
 Viitorul was pleasantly impressed when, in January 1925, Stefan Frecôt established a separate caucus for the French-speaking section of the Banat Swabians, noting that such divisions would limit the spread of Pan-Germanism.
+In early 1927, it censured an exhibit in Weimar Germany, which showcased handicrafts of the Transylvanian Saxons, seeing it "obscur[ing] the Romanian character of Romania in the eyes of the outside world."
+The claim was met with a rebuttal from Germany's Foreign Minister, Gustav Stresemann.
+The newspaper also reflected the PNL's political line in respect to Transylvanian Hungarians, and was still skeptical of their communal rights.
+A regional paper in Békés mocked Viitoruls "howling" against the establishment of a new Hungarian school in Târgu Mureș (or Marosvásárhely), adding: "the Romanian statisticians will not have much trouble at all in demonstrating that there is not a single living soul in Marosvásárhely who is Hungarian or Székely!"

-Its coverage of literature remained politicized over those years: upon the death of the conservative Transylvanian novelist Ioan Slavici, the Viitorul staff only discussed him as a Germanophile and a traitor to Romania.
-Around the same time, it featured Alexandru Cazaban's attacks on the (then-communist) novelist Panait Istrati—Istrati's defenders at Contimporanul laughed these off as "yelping out of Viitoruls basement" (in other pieces for Contimporanul and other journals, Vinea suggested that Viitorul was merely a front of the Siguranța, with "moronic" articles that dismissed all its enemies as Soviet hirelings).
+Coverage of literature remained politicized over those years: upon the death of the conservative Transylvanian novelist Ioan Slavici, the Viitorul staff only discussed him as a Germanophile and a traitor to Romania.
+In 1925–1926, Viitorul hosted literary columns by a conservative critic, Mihail Dragomirescu.
+His collaboration ended after he began berating Eugen Lovinescu, the modernist-and-liberal ideologue.
+Around the same time, Viitorul featured Alexandru Cazaban's attacks on the (then-communist) novelist Panait Istrati—Istrati's defenders at Contimporanul laughed these off as "yelping out of Viitoruls basement" (in other pieces for Contimporanul and other journals, Vinea suggested that Viitorul was merely a front of the Siguranța, with "moronic" articles that dismissed all its enemies as Soviet hirelings).